 - Provide pencils, paper, etc. for your child to use.

 - Work at home with skills taught at school.
-Please check homework every night.
+Please check the homework every night.

 - Encourage your child to use the internet to do research.